helpsupply/helpsupply/README.md

 # help.supply

 Amidst COVID-19 our hospitals and the people who staff them face unbelievable pressure.
-Equipments such as masks and gowns are in short supply and healthcare workers need people to shop for them and provide healthcare.

-Currently, both the needs and availability of these items and services are spread across thousands of disparate spreadsheets and Facebook Groups.

-This project aims to collect and map this data to hospitals and geographies.
-As we progress, it can faciliate the actual exchange of goods and services.
+We connect healthcare workers to volunteer-powered grocery shopping, childcare and mental health services.

 ## Contributing